High-order quantum algorithm for solving linear differential equations: Abstract

 \section{Abstract}

 Linear differential equations are ubiquitous in science and engineering.
-Quantum computers can simulate quantum systems, which are described by homogeneous linear differential equations that produce only oscillating terms.
-Here we extend quantum simulation algorithms to general inhomogeneous linear differential equations, which can include exponential terms as well as oscillating terms in their solution.
-As with other algorithms of this type, the solution is encoded in amplitudes of the quantum state.
-The algorithm does not give the explicit solution, but it is possible to extract global features of the solution.
+Quantum computers can simulate quantum systems, which are described by a restricted type of linear differential equations.
+Here we extend quantum simulation algorithms to general inhomogeneous sparse linear differential equations, which describe many classical physical systems.
+We examine the use of high-order methods to improve the efficiency.
+These provide scaling close to $\Delta t^{2}$ in the evolution time $\Delta t$.
+As with other algorithms of this type, the solution is encoded in amplitudes of the quantum state, and it is possible to extract global features of the solution.